derekhandy/svuplib/README.md

 # svuplib

-<b> svuplib </b> is a cross-platform Go library for uploading files or byte data to IPFS through Pinata and returning the CID, gateway URL, filename, size, timestamp, and error metadata.
+<b> svuplib </b> is a Go library for uploading files or byte data to IPFS through Pinata and returning the CID, gateway URL, filename, size, timestamp, and error metadata.
 Available for Linux, Windows and MacOS architectures.
+Cross-platform support.

 Requires <b> Go 1.21 </b> or newer and a <b> Pinata </b> account.